ivan4722/dailypuzzle/README.md

     * I want my website to be aesthetically pleasing, so I will use semantic UI custom css to do so.
 * (3 points) Perform client side form validation using custom JavaScript or JavaScript library
     * I dont want users to just make their password like "a" or something redundant, so I will ensure users submit passwords with constraints through the registration form and display error messages through dom manipulation.
+* (1 points) Lodash
+    * I was exploring array operations and stumbled upon the Lodash library, and thought it was interesting how many operations there were, although I might not implement any of the special operations

 8 points total out of 10 required points (___TODO__: addtional points will __not__ count for extra credit)